Foddy/node-red-contrib-huemagic/README.md

 * New universal node "Hue Buttons" replaces the following nodes: "Hue Switch", "Hue Button", "Hue Tap"
 * New "updated" object for all nodes, which only contains the properties that have been updated since the last state
 * New configuration option to suppress first message after node initialization (for all nodes)
-* New gradient color setting for compatible light sources (in "Hue Light node)
+* New gradient color setting for compatible light sources (in "Hue Light" node)
 * New inject button for almost all nodes, which triggers the current status of a node
-* New "universal mode" support for "Hue Rule" nodes
+* New "universal mode" support for the "Hue Rule" node
 * New SVG-version of each node icon for higher quality rendering in the Node-RED UI
 * New and full featured examples for each node right inside Node-RED
 * New color mix feature in "Hue Light" nodes with the ability to mix the current light color with another